 - PSY 650: Structural Equation Modeling

-**I will likely be accepting a graduate student for the 2017-2018 Academic Year.
-I am particularly interested in recruiting a graduate student who has interest or experience in latent variable modeling, neuroimaging methods (including fMRI, MEG, and/or EEG), or mindfulness-based treatments for alcohol and substance use disorders.
+**I will likely be accepting a graduate student for the 2019-2020 Academic Year.
+I am interested in recruiting a graduate student who has interest and experience in quantitative methods and/or mindfulness-based treatments for alcohol and substance use disorders.